 NOTE — Condition may need to be optimized for specific GC used.

-B-13.4 Procedure For Reference Standard Injection With Gas Sampling 6 Port Valve:
+B-13.4 Procedure for Reference Standard Injection with Gas Sampling 6 Port Valve

 B-13.4.1 Connect the standard cylinder from pressure gauge outlet at sample injection position attached with micro-gasifier followed by gas sampling valve and transfer line.